0mniDreamer/sb-linux-installer/README.md

 UPDATE=1 ./install.sh
 ```

-If no other options are given, the script will grab the latest version from github and overwrite the existing files.
+If no other options are given, the script will grab the latest version from Streamer.bot Website and overwrite the existing files.
 Can be combined with specifying file location or URL (see below).

 # Use local file or specific URL